belsrc/simple-server-setup/setup.md

 nano /usr/local/maldetect/conf.maldet
 ```

-All options are well commented so there's not much point to go over them in-depth.
-Important options:
+All options are well commented so there's not much point to go over them all in detail, the important options are:
   * `autoupdate_signatures` - Enables/disables daily definition updates.
   * `autoupdate_version` - Enables/disables daily maldet application updates.
   * `email_alert` - This will enable/disable email alerts.